how 'one brentwood' came to be

 Now, with the Maryland Farms facility many years past its useful life expectancy, the Y is embarking on a new capital reinvestment project designed to ensure the nonprofit can continue to serve the Brentwood community for decades to come.

 Called “One Brentwood,” the project will combine the operations of Maryland and Brentwood into an expanded and significantly improved facility on Concord Road.
-As a first step in this process, the Y has listed the Maryland Farms YMCA property for sale.

 A difficult but necessary decision